Natural Hair Brands Are Ditching The 1A-4C Hair Scale. Experts Say You Should Too

 Having tried the Holy Curls range, it’s clear that the brand is passionate about educating Black women about the health of their hair, rather than simply promoting a new product.
 For example, their hair serum, which was released last month, has a simple, step-by-step guide on the side of the product, making it easy to use straight out of the pack.
 On the packaging, you can also find recommendations on when is best to use the product in your routine based on your hair porosity.

-Their nine-step Routine Finder identifies curls based on how the strands feel, absorb water, and how quickly hair dries.
-As well as feel and appearance, they ask about styling, more specifically, how much heat is applied to your hair, and whether it’s color-treated or chemically relaxed.
-There’s extensive information offered once you’ve been given your personalized routine and I was able to learn characteristics like ‘high porosity’ and ‘low density’ through informative yet digestible bites of information on their page, including how to use this newfound knowledge.
+Their nine-step Routine Finder identifies curls based on how the strands feel, absorb water and how quickly hair dries.
+As well as feel and appearance, they ask about styling, more specifically, how much heat is applied to your hair, and whether it’s colour treated or chemically relaxed.
+There’s extensive information offered once you’ve been given your personalised routine and I was able to learn characteristics like ‘high porosity’ and ‘low density’ through informative yet digestible bites of information on their page, including how to use this newfound knowledge.

 For Black women who are apprehensive about leaving their hair type behind or feel like the type chart has never really served them, it’s comforting to know that brands are finally bringing re-education and the importance of hair health to the forefront of the conversation around Black hair care.